Make your money go further on your next holiday by heading to some of the world’s cheapest luxury destinations in 2020.

 For a completely different experience, the coconut groves and inland waterways of Kerala offer a laid-back getaway.
 Hippy Goa is a unique destination that shouldn’t be dismissed, though it’s no longer the super-chilled hideaway it once was.

 Hot Tip: Niraamaya Retreats Surya Samudra is a beautiful wellness hotel and spa on the coast of the Arabian Sea in Kerala and one of areas best luxury boltholes.

-For a long time, Malaysia sat in the shadow of neighbouring Thailand but travellers are becoming to get savvy about the attractions of this diverse country.
 Whether it’s getting lost in the buzzing streets of Kuala Lumpur, checking out the colonial architecture in George Town and Malacca or lazing on a private island beach resort at Pangkor Laut, or on a picture-perfect beach in Langkawi or Borneo, Malaysia has something to offer everyone.

 Hot Tip: Pangkor Laut is a private island hideaway a short boat ride off the mainland.
 Peaceful villas are perched over the sea (with amazing views to boot) and the Spa Village still remains the best in Malaysia.

 Botswana is the place to go to for luxury safaris: taking in the country’s diverse landscapes and accompanying wildlife is an unmissable experience.

 There are so many options when it comes to places to visit in Botswana that the only difficulty you will have is deciding how many you can fit in on your trip.